 These losses mean that the ratio of calcium to magnesium in the body changes.
-The percentage of calcium will increase, and since calcium is a muscle contractor, the muscles contract. ”In reality, you could lose a small amount of calcium through sweat, but you sweat a lot more magnesium - and that's exactly the problem.
+The percentage of calcium will increase, and since calcium is a muscle contractor, the muscles contract.
+'In reality, you could lose a small amount of calcium through sweat, but you sweat a lot more magnesium - and that is exactly the problem.

 Most people think that they have a problem with the heat due to the high temperature and humidity.
 That's not true.
 Heat in the cells arises primarily from the lack of minerals and electrolytes, which have the task of transporting the heat out of the cells.

-If there are enough of these elements and enough water, it doesn't matter how hot it is - the cells will never overheat and people will never suffer from sunstroke as the minerals conduct the heat out of the cells.
+If there are enough of these elements and enough water, it does not matter how hot it is - the cells will never overheat and people will never suffer from sunstroke as the minerals conduct the heat out of the cells.